AventusDAO/avn-gateway-api/README.md

 **Note:** _It's important to keep the mnemonic/seed secret safe and not expose it anywhere else.
 If compromised you could lose all your funds._

 #### Offline mode
-Running the api in offline mode exposes AWT token generation, proof generation, and account generation tools.\
+Running the api in offline mode exposes AWT token generation and proof generation, useful for configuring JSON-RPC calls, along with account generation tools.\
-This is useful for configuring JSON-RPC methods.
 To run in offline mode:
 ```
 const AvnApi = require('avn-api');